Danko-Lab/tutorials/PRO-seq.md

 * The SVR model contained in the dREG  package (under dREG_model/asvm.RData) is a simple model.
 Users are advised to use that followed with dREG-HD package when possible.

-* The well-trained model can be downloaed from FTP, Users are advised to do peak calling directly using this model. ftp://cbsuftp.tc.cornell.edu/danko/hub/dreg.models/asvm.gdm.6.6M.20170828.rdata.
+* The well-trained model can be downloaed from FTP, users are advised to do peak calling directly using this model. ftp://cbsuftp.tc.cornell.edu/danko/hub/dreg.models/asvm.gdm.6.6M.20170828.rdata.

-To use dREG, type:
+To do peak calling with dREG, type:

     bash run_peakcalling.bsh plus_strand.bw minus_strand.bw out_prefix asvm.RData [nthreads] [GPU]